dfbr/craft_journal/_posts/_template_post.md

     - Resource item 1
     - Resource item 2
     - Resource item 3
+excerpt: "A brief summary of your post (1-2 sentences).
+This appears in RSS feeds, post previews, and search results."
 ---

 Write your post content here.
 This is the main body of your blog post.